(reading time: 1 hour, 20 minutes)

 This Amaltis woman was surely taking advantage of the opportunities provided by Wallup.
 It was a very strange transaction: wealth and fame in exchange for photographs holding hands and perhaps-annual instances of bedroom behavior that anyone else in the world would work to avoid thinking about.
 Ladyspiller and the fairies couldn’t avoid those thoughts when they passed the massive apartment’s bedroom and looked upon its pristine sheets, as if nobody had ever slept in it.
 The space was so opulent yet so devoid of life that they expected to run into velvet ropes that kept tour groups from touching the antiques.

 The apartment was so large that they almost started to see the bloated leaking logic in Wallup’s plan.
 You could get lost in such a place.
 There was no guarantee, especially with the different elevators, that they would ever find each other’s residence.

 Getting out the front door was like a breath of fresh air, but there wasn’t a moment to relax.
 People walked and talked just a hall over, laughing and joking about how poor the service in their stadium box had been earlier that night.
-There was a joke that perhaps the chef should be paid as much as the head coach.
+There was a jest that perhaps the chef should be paid as much as the head coach.

 Heavenly Lovers spotted another elevator and dove into it before they rounded the corner.
 The fairies didn’t have to press any buttons; the floor numbers blinked on and off on their own in strange patterns like one of the never-used settings on a string of holiday lights.
 They were rising; they knew that much.
 The doors opened into yet another apartment, but this one was simpler than the other two.
 Nothing was covered in gold or marble.
 The hardwood floors were obviously extremely expensive, but their dark red color didn’t shine.
 They heard the crackle of a fireplace, following the sound into a sitting room.